goessl/vector/README.md

 - `vecnpadd(*vs)`: Return the sum of vectors.
 - `vecnpsub(v, w)`: Return the difference of two vectors.

-## profiling

-For most functions a performance comparison between different approaches has been made.
-The results can be found in [profiling.ipynb](profiling.ipynb).

 ## todo

  - [x] docstrings